marcschaeferger/olm/README.md

 # Olm

-Olm is a [WireGuard](https://www.wireguard.com/) tunnel client designed to securely connect you computer to Newt sites running on remote networks.
+Olm is a [WireGuard](https://www.wireguard.com/) tunnel client designed to securely connect your computer to Newt sites running on remote networks.

 ### Installation and Documentation